openhab/org.openhab.binding.zwave/doc/ameta/hazw5sabc_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-To wake up the sensor so that your hub can send it configuration parameters quickly press on the button on the back 3 times.
+<p&gtTo wake up the sensor so that your hub can send it configuration parameters quickly press on the button on the back 3 times.</p&gt

 ## Channels